Fifteenmile Watershed Council

 The Fifteenmile Watershed Council was formed on March 19, 1997.
 The Council meets every other month.
 Meetings, regularly attended by many landowners, agencies, and partners, are focused mainly on managing irrigation needs with fish needs.
 The spirit of cooperation that exists within the council is extraordinary and one of mutual respect for each other needs.
 NOAA fisheries, tribes, and Oregon Dept of Fish and Wildlife, have their mandates to protect fish and oversee the health of the creek, US Forest Service where the creek originates and the farmers who have the need to irrigate to raise food crops, have come together to find ways to manage the watershed in order to see that all needs are met.

 ODFW Steelhead Monitoring

 Confederated Tribes of Warm Springs Lamprey Monitoring

-Next meeting is scheduled for December 3rd 2019 at 6:00pm at the Barlow Ranger Station in Dufur
+Next meeting is scheduled for February 11, 2020 immediately following the Neighborhood Meeting at 1:00pm at the Barlow Ranger Station in Dufur